If you've blocked our ad, please consider unblocking it.

 Early on in the system's life, there were promotional videos released just after the system's launch, being incorporated into system menu version 1.1.0-10 for users that updated.
 However, there were only three videos ever released: one for Japan featuring an orchestral rendition of the main Super Mario Bros. theme, one for the US featuring a 3D music video of OK Go's White Knuckles, and one for Europe which featured various nature scenes and skydivers.
 These videos were removed when system menu 2.0.0-2 was released, although they recently decided to bring it back from the dead: the European music video was included with the stock firmware built into all New 3DS consoles sold in that region, although this doesn't seem to be the case for Japan.

 The US video can still be found on Nintendo Video, an application used for viewing videos.
 All of these videos have respective banners for their regions; however, because these applications are installed in the system memory, you cannot play them on another region's system, even though there are banners for other languages within the application.
+However, since Nintendo Video shut down, the video is no longer playable there.
+You can download and play the US video on the Nintendo eShop, though.

 Besides the obvious region lock that each system implements, there are a few differences between each region.